 Key Generation Ceremony

-For Non-EV Code Signing Certificates as specified in BR Section 6.1.1.1 and for EV Code Signing Certificates as specified in EV Guidelines Section 17.7.
+As specified in BR Section 6.1.1.1.

 Liability and Indemnification

 CAs MAY limit their liability as described in Section 9.8 of the Baseline Requirements except for EV Code Signing Certificates, a CA MAY NOT limit its liability to Subscribers or Relying Parties for legally recognized and provable claims to a monetary amount less than two thousand US dollars per Subscriber or Relying Party per EV Code Signing Certificate.